I am a Strategic Customer Success Manager at Jama. I have watched many customers implement Jama Connect and learned a few things along the way.

 Humans hate change.
 Why?
 Because it’s hard!
 Repaving the roads in our brains around our daily activities is hard mental work and when the work we’re doing is on a delivery timeline – or heaven forbid, behind – reverting to the evil we know can be astonishingly tempting.
 As an organization going through change that involves the lifeblood of your organization – your products – you need to accept this undeniable fact and embrace strategies that address that head-on.
 I’ll be sharing the first of my learnings with you in this post; another follow-on post with additional thoughts will be posted in the next several days.

-The third thing I’ll share with you today is that (natural, human) resistance, (perceived) roadblocks and barriers (that are laziness or ignorance in disguise) are used to demonstrate failure of the project.
+There’s a natural, human resistance to perceived roadblocks and barriers.
+Sometimes these are used to demonstrate failure of the project.
 Don’t buy it.
 Change fatigue will probably set-in.
 Things won’t happen perfectly.
 Stakeholders only partially involved in the success of the project will resist changing how they work.
 Timelines may slip and second thoughts will start swirling.
 Don’t let natural challenges inherent in any broad scale change derail seeing yourself and your teams in a better place.

 Follow up with Change Management, Part 2.